0xMH/crunchyrollchecker/README.md

+# CURRENTLY NOT WORKING

+This project isn't active at the moment, I'm really busy with other things.
+I will try to rebuild this project from scratch as soon as I have time to do that.

 # **CrunchyrollChecker**
 A simple Python script that checks a list of Crunchyroll accounts for working/premium ones.
 It's multithreaded and uses a Cloudflare bypass on each thread so there's no interruption.

 ---